Say Cheese Pizza Cafe opens in Melville

 Melville's Say Cheese Pizza Cafe will offer both Roman- and New York-style pizza.
 Credit: Newsday/Melissa Azofeifa

-Melville's dining scene is getting a cheesy new addition: Say Cheese Pizza Cafe is taking over the former Ruland Road Deli.
+Melville's dining scene just got a cheesy new addition: Say Cheese Pizza Cafe has taken over the former Ruland Road Deli.

-Owner Rosario Asta has been renovating the space for the past year and plans to open May 27, he said.
-The pizzeria will serve New York- and Roman-style pies and slices.
+Owner Rosario Asta has been renovating the space for the past year, he said, and opened in late May.
+The pizzeria serves New York- and Roman-style pies and slices.
 "It’s a different process of making the dough," chef and manager Angelo Amato said of the latter.
 "We want to be as authentic as we can."

 Inside, a wooden pizza peel chandelier hangs at the entrance.
 A Nintendo Super Mario mural covers a wall next to a life-size Vespa, and a small Ferrari model hangs on another wall.
-The restaurant will also have its own mascot, Mr. Cheesy, who’ll be making weekend appearances.
+The restaurant also has its own mascot, Mr. Cheesy, who’ll be making weekend appearances.

 "Everything is about the kids," Asta said.
 "They like to see things that you interact with, colorful stuff."